gatsbyjs/gatsby/docs/tutorial/gatsby-image-tutorial/index.md

 }
 ```

-When you do that, you’ve changed the reference to the query object available in your JSX code.
+When you do that, you've changed the reference to the query object available in your JSX code.
 While it was previously referenced as this:

 ```jsx
 {